malewaif/vanillabasics/README.md

 - timers for animal breeding and crops
 - can use CEI items without item frames
 - many bitches
+- probably won't get you banned
 - import custom cosmetics 4 free (hats ears etc) (can you tell i don't want to pay for lunar shit)

-- probably won't get you banned
+## that's it
+- go crazy